-My only objection is that too often promotional products are portrayed as unsophisticated or simplistic.
-Those of us in the promotional products business have seen plenty of ads (print and television) that use promotional items as a ‘cute’ way of implying the relative lack of sophistication a company might have.
+Too often, promotional products are portrayed as unsophisticated or simplistic.
+Those of us in the promotional products business have seen plenty of ads—print and television—that use promotional items as a “cute” way of implying the relative lack of sophistication a company might have.

-Promotional products are just like any other tool in a smart marketer’s tool box – highly effective when used correctly.
-And like most tools, they’re often used in combination with other tools to increase their effectiveness.
+Promotional products are just like any other tool in a smart marketer’s toolbox—highly effective when used correctly.
+In fact, they’re ranked as the most effective form of advertising when it comes to encouraging someone to take action.
+And like most tools, they’re often used in combination with other things to increase their effectiveness.

-How much deeper might the ‘hassle free’ brand message resonate if throughout period of the TV campaign that car rental company actually gave their customers a stress ball with some sort of ‘you might need this elsewhere, but you won’t need it here’ imagery?
+How much deeper might the “hassle-free” brand message of the car rental company resonate if, in tandem with its TV campaign, the company actually gave their customers a stress ball imprinted with some sort of “you might need this elsewhere, but you won’t need it here” message?

-By adding a promotional product to the marketing mix, the company would get a fun new reason to interact with their customers, drive home an important brand message and improve the effectiveness of a large television advertising investment.
+By adding a promotional product to the marketing mix, the company would get a fun new reason to interact with their customers, while driving home an important brand message and improving the effectiveness of a large television advertising investment.

 Promotional products work—and that’s pretty powerful stuff.